raspberrypi/documentation/raspbian/applications/camera.md

 	--sharpness,	-sh		Set image sharpness (-100 to 100)
 ```

-Set the sharpness of the image, 0 is the default.
+Sets the sharpness of the image.
+0 is the default.

 ```
 	--contrast,	-co		Set image contrast (-100 to 100)
 ```

-Set the contrast of the image, 0 is the default
+Sets the contrast of the image.
+0 is the default

 ```
 	--brightness,	-br		Set image brightness (0 to 100)
 ```

-Set the brightness of the image, 50 is the default.
+Sets the brightness of the image.
+50 is the default.
 0 is black, 100 is white.

 ```
 	--saturation,	-sa		Set image saturation (-100 to 100)
 ```

-set the colour saturation of the image.
+Sets the colour saturation of the image.
 0 is the default.

 ```
 	--ISO,	-ISO		Set capture ISO